Before coming to class, please read our Policies page.

 To advance to Level 2.5 (Sequence and Endurance and Intro to Drops), students must demonstrate competency in:

-- Basic and military/Russian climb the full length of the silks (25 feet) with smooth descent
+- Basic and military climb the full length of the silks (20 feet) with smooth descent

 - Smooth single and double footlocks in the air